Do Not Underestimate the Performance Management Basics

 The Bottom Line

-When it comes to the performance management basics, be supportive, be encouraging and be honest.
-If someone is not measuring up, they will eventually drag down the entire team.
-It is your responsibility to require improvement or move them on in a reasonable time period.
+When it comes to the performance management basics, be supportive, encouraging, and candid.
+Underperformers can eventually hold the entire team back, so it’s your responsibility to ensure improvement or make the difficult decision to move them on within a reasonable timeframe.

 To learn more about performance management basics for managers, download 3 Must-Have Ingredients of High Performing Teams for New Managers